mjbeswick/maths/fractions-decimals-percentages.md

----
+# Fractions, Decimals, and Percentages

+In this worksheet, we will be looking at fractions, decimals, and percentages.

 ### **Section 1: Basic Fractions in Farming**

-*Understanding basic fractions helps us tackle real-life problems.
-Let's see how these farmers handle their daily tasks involving fractions.*
+_Understanding basic fractions helps us tackle real-life problems.
+Let's see how these farmers handle their daily tasks involving fractions._

 **Q1**: Farmer Giles has 12 sheep, but only \(\frac{1}{4}\) of them are black.
 How many black sheep does Farmer Giles have?